Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - I played the game and when presented with the end pop-up I tried to submit my score before entering my username.
 As desired, the button was not clickable until I had entered text into the input box.

+#### Automated testing

+[Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to run a series of audits to improve the quality of web pages.

 #### Validator checks

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 Code was entered through direct input.